Free Trial Periods

 If you allow customers to create a Manual Renewal Subscription, no payment details are required.
 Customers who do this are not prompted to enter any payment details in your Storefront.
 For FastSpring to be able to charge them for future subscriptions, they must provide payment details in the Account Management page before the end of the free trial period.

 FastSpring automatically emails a trial reminder to the customer before charges occur.
 However, you can edit the timing, content, and type of reminder that is sent to your customers in the Subscription Notifications and Cancellation section of the subscription details page.
-To customize trial reminders, see Email Notifications and Customer Notifications for additional information.
+To customize trial reminders, see Customer Notifications for additional information.

 Incorporating Product Discounts

 If you configure a product discount on a subscription with a free trial, the discount does not apply until the first billing after the free transaction.
 In the example below, the 25% discount applies the day after the free trial ends.
 The following billing on April 16, 2020 is full price.

 To create a free trial period without using the Free Trial Days field, you can also apply a discount.
 In this case, if the subscription charge has a monthly charge interval, the first month is free.
 If the subscription’s charge interval is annual, the first year is free.